Skip to content

 Future Improvements

 Incorporate flexible PCBs to simplify assembly.
 Explore interactivity with additional sensors (e.g., sound or touch).
-Reduce the size and weight of the design for increased comfort.
+Reduce the size of the design for increased comfort.